 Search engine optimisation is a concept that seems very complicated at first glance.
 But the truth is, even if you have no experience with SEO, there is still a lot that you can do that will help you improve your search engine ranking.
-In this ultimate guide to SEO, I’ll provide you with all the information you need to properly optimise your website.
+In this ultimate guide to SEO for beginners, you’ll learn how to get started with on-page search engine optimization.

 Search engines can’t really read and understand web pages the same way a human would (although I’m sure we’re close to getting there), so webmasters use SEO to write in a language that search engines will understand so that they can appropriately index and rank your website.

-Now let’s get into what you need to do in order to properly optimise your website, improve your online visibility and get more traffic.
+Now let’s get into what you need to do in order to properly optimise your website, improve your online visibility and get more traffic from search engines:

 Understanding your target audience